deckhouse/deckhouse/modules/110-istio/docs/ISTIO-CR.md

 ## Authorization

 **Caution!** Authorization without the use of mTLS or JWT authentication will not work fully.
-In this case, you will be able to use only basic arguments, such as source.ip and request.headers, for defining policies.
+In this case, you will be able to use only basic arguments, such as `source.ip` and `request.headers`, for defining policies.

 ### AuthorizationPolicy